mohan2020/mpatel/site/content/about/_index.md

         Ralph Muller Presidential Professor of Medicine at the Perelman School.
 Dr. Patel was on the faculty until 2021 at the Penn Medicine Center for Health Care Innovation and the Center for Health Incentives and Behavioral Economics.
     - title: The Wharton School
       description: >
-        Ralph Muller Presidential Professor of Health Care Management at the Wharton School.
-He is also the Co-Director of the Wharton MBA course on e-health.
+        Adjunct Professor of Health Care Management.
+He is also Co-Director of the Wharton MBA course on The Digital Transformation of Health Care.
     - title: Crescenz VA Medical Center
       description: >
         Staff physician at the Crescenz VA Medical Center in Philadelphia from 2012 to 2021.